Feet and Inches Calculator

 3 feet = 3 × 12 = 36 inches

-Try our length converter to convert other units to decimal inches.
+For any other units of measurements, use our length converter to convert these units to decimal inches.

 Step Two: Add or Subtract the Converted Values

-With your feet and inch measurements in an inch decimal form, add or subtract them as you normally would, using a calculator as needed.
+With all your measurements now in an inch decimal form, add or subtract them as you normally would, using a calculator as needed.
 The final result will be the length in inches; you can convert the result to any other unit at this point.

-To express the sum or difference value in feet, simply multiply by 12.
+To express the sum or difference value in feet, simply divide by 12.

 The following charts simplify the process of adding and subtracting fractional inch values together and might be faster than using a calculator.